veraison/ccatoken/README.md

 # ccatoken

-This repository is a Work In Progress implementation of Confidential Computing Architecture (CCA) Attestation Token Library.
+This repository is an implementation of the Confidential Computing Architecture (CCA) Attestation Token Library.

-This work is based on the Attestation Token as detailed in Realm Management Monitor Specificiation [RMM Spec](https://developer.arm.com/documentation/den0137/a/?lang=en)
+This work is based on the Attestation Token as detailed by the [Realm Management Monitor (RMM) Specification](https://developer.arm.com/documentation/den0137/latest)

+The package allows to:

+* Construct CCA Evidence by separately setting the CCA platform and Realm claims.

+* Sign and serialise the CCA token to CBOR

+* Decode a CBOR-encoded CCA token

+* Verify the CCA token